Sukiyachō fire of 29-30 November 1876

 The Sukiyacho fire article shows a black-and-white image of the YHS-1155 triptych.
 However, the caption reads simply "Nishikie of Sukiyacho great fire (Yoshitoshi)" (page 28).
 No other information about the print is given -- no title, no numbers, and no source or ownership attributions.

-Below the triptych is an image of a map showing the extent of the fire, attributed to the 1 December 1876 issue of Tokyo nichinichi shinbun.
+Below the triptych is the following image of a map showing the extent of the fire, attributed to the 1 December 1876 issue of Tokyo nichinichi shinbun.

 Map showing extent of Sukiyacho fire